School Center Ideas

 Here are some kindergarten readiness activities that you can do with reused plastic bottle caps.

-Want to help your preschooler with math?
+Want to help your kid with math?
 Get out the grab bag!
-This game helps kids learn to associate numbers with sets of objects-- a key early math skill.
+This game is a great way to practice the tricky business of associating numbers with sets of objects.

 Lacing is a great way to practice hand-eye coordination, which helps with writing.
 Turn it into a fun preschool art project, by stringing up some ABCs!